-Asian Spiny Toad
+Asian Spiny Toad (Ambassador Animal)

 (Duttaphrynus melanostictus)

-The Zoo is home to three Asian common toad, also known as spiny toad.
-This species resides in our Ambassador Animal collection.
+The Zoo is home to one Asian common toad, also known as spiny toads, as part of our ambassador animal program (habitat not on public display).

 Animal Facts